couchbaselabs/sdk-rfcs/rfc/0003-indexmanagement.md

  - `dropIndex`: drop a specific secondary index of the current Bucket.
  - `buildDeferredIndexes`: trigger the build of indexes that were created in a deferred fashion (see below).

-It is open for discussion wether or not this RFC should also include the following methods in a cross-SDK fashion, or if they should be optional:
+Additionally it is open for discussion wether or not this RFC should also include the following ***2*** methods in a cross-SDK fashion, or if they should be optional:
  - `watchIndex`: poll the `system:indexes` N1QL view until a given index changes its status to "online" (or a maximum amount of time has passed).
  - `watchIndexes`: poll the `system:indexes` N1QL view until a given list of index all become "online" (or a maximum amount of time has passed).